Asymptotic accuracy of the saddlepoint approximation for maximum likelihood estimation: Examples

 This is consistent with the authors' empirical findings.
 In one model they consider, a combinatorial reformulation \cite{ValFewCarPat2014} allows the true likelihood to be computed as a (much smaller) finite sum.
 Then the true and saddlepoint MLEs can be compared directly, and the authors find that the true and saddlepoint estimates are virtually indistinguishable \cite[section~3]{ZhaBraFew2019}.
 For instance, their Figure~1 illustrates the conclusion of \refthm{SamplingMLE}: the joint sampling distribution of the true and saddlepoint MLE lies so close to the diagonal that the approximation error is invisible compared to the scale of sampling variability.
 Their Figure~2, meanwhile, illustrates that the accuracy, or otherwise, of the saddlepoint approximation to the likelihood is not a direct guide to the accuracy of the saddlepoint MLE.
 In another model \cite[section~4]{ZhaBraFew2019}, no exact calculation is available, and previous analysis employed an ad-hoc estimator for $N$ and a quasi-likelihood approach for the other model parameters.
 The saddlepoint MLE gives virtually the same estimates for the other parameters \cite[Table~1 and Figure~4]{ZhaBraFew2019}, and also yields an estimator for $N$ that shows improved confidence interval coverage properties in a simulation study \cite[Figure~4 and section~4.4]{ZhaBraFew2019}.

 We can adapt the model from \cite{ZhaBraFew2019} to the inferential setup of Theorems~\ref{T:GradientError}--\ref{T:IntegerValued} by recasting the discrete parameter $N$ as a random variable with a continuous parameter, $N\sim\Poisson(\lambda)$.
-(This is a common alternative assumption in capture-recapture models: $\lambda$ represents the population size intensity, and if $\lambda$ is large then $\lambda\approx N$.)
-Then the entries of $U$ have independent Poisson distributions with parameter vector $\lambda \vec{\rho}$, and the counts in $X$ will be of order $\lambda$.
-If we anticipate observed counts of order $n$, we should substitute $\lambda=n\tilde{\lambda}$ with $\tilde{\lambda}$ of order 1 (cf.\ \refexample{Poisson}).
-Then, setting the entries of $V$ to have independent Poisson distributions with parameter vector $\tilde{\lambda}\vec{\rho}$, it follows that $U$ is the sum of $n$ i.i.d.\ copies of $V$.
-As in \refexample{X=AU}, it follows that the framework of \eqref{SAR} applies.
-For all the models the authors consider, the analogue of \eqref{DecayBound} holds because $\P(X_\theta=x)>0$ for all $x\in\set{0,1}^m$, $\theta\in\thetadomain$, and for all $n$ sufficiently large, as in the discussion following \refthm{IntegerValued}.
-Likewise \eqref{GrowthBound} holds because $\vec{\rho}(\theta')$ depends smoothly on the other parameters $\theta'$.
-In particular, the integer-valued analogue of \refthm{GradientError} applies.
+This is a common alternative assumption in capture-recapture models: $\lambda$ represents the population size intensity, and if $\lambda$ is large then $\lambda\approx N$.
+Then the entries of $U$ have independent Poisson distributions with parameter vector $\lambda \vec{\rho}$.
+If $\lambda$ is large and the entries of $\vec{\rho}$ are bounded away from 0, the counts in $X$ will all be large on a common scale $\lambda$.